Skip to Content

 Scenery

-The scenery of Kora is its main appeal.
-The endless plains are interrupted by inselbergs (domed hills), which seemingly 'float' above the landscape.
-The beautiful Tana River forms one of the boundaries of the park, and magnificent doum palms line its banks.
-Features of the Tana River include Adamson's Falls, Grand Falls and the Kora Rapids.
+Kora’s scenery is its main appeal.
+The endless plains are interrupted by inselbergs (domed hills).
+It was from one of these near Adamson’s former camp that he used to call his lions home each day.
+The beautiful Tana River runs through the park, and magnificent doum palms line its banks.
+Features of the river include Adamson’s Falls, Grand Falls and the Kora Rapids.

 Weather & Climate